biawatkaran/terraform-iac/README.md

 ${file("SOME_SCRIPT")}  in case script tries to read another terraform output vars NOT POSSIBLE like this so we define template_file data

+* Modules
+need to define relative path for any file as ${path.module} as TF root command is different

+REF: Terraform - Up and Running